 The oratory of the Madona della Neve in Lacona

-The church of the Madonna della Neve is located in Lacona along a road path that from the west of the island soon reaches Lacona, the crisp and clear volumes of the sanctuary of the Madonna della Neve stand out against the green of the surrounding area, with a today architectural imprint of clear eighteenth-century mold.
-In the course of a restoration campaign carried out around the middle of the last century, a high section (ca 3.5m) of wall facing in granite and limestone ashlars of different shades arranged in regular rows although not isodomic.
-The wall appears to be whole only on the right side of the facade and on the entire southern side of the building, where it extends along the side and is visible from the outside and inside, resulting in a thickness of about 0.70 m with filling bag.
-The main entrance to the church that opens on this side is also relevant to the medieval building.
-The portal was surmounted by an architrave with an archivolt and a lunette, the traces of which are visible only on the inside.
-From this entrance, continuing northwards, it is found that the external wall cladding no longer corresponds to the internal part.
-This was interpreted by Maetzke as the result of a reassembly of the stones of the medieval facing carried out at the time of the expansion of the building during the eighteenth century, expansion and restoration carried out to remedy the damage suffered by the Turkish raids in the first half of the sixteenth century.
-The traces discovered under the current building allow us to reconstruct the plan of the Romanesque church as shown in the drawing, which therefore had dimensions similar to the standard of small suffragan churches with a parish, in this case that of San Michele in Capoliveri.
-(Text taken from: Testimonies of Romanesque architecture by Alesandro Naldi )
+The main entrance to the church which opens on this side also appears to be pertinent to the medieval building.
+The portal was surmounted by an architrave with archivolt and lunette, traces of which, however, are visible only on the internal part.
+From this entrance, continuing northwards, we find that the external wall covering no longer corresponds to the internal part.
+This was interpreted by Maetzke as the result of a reassembly of the medieval facing stones carried out at the time of the expansion of the building which took place during the eighteenth century, an expansion and restoration carried out to remedy the damage suffered by the Turkish incursions in first half of the sixteenth century.
+The traces discovered under the current building allow us to reconstruct the plan of the Romanesque church as shown in the drawing, which therefore had dimensions similar to the standard of the small suffragan churches of a parish church, in this case that of San Michele a Capoliveri.
+(Text taken from: Testimonies of Romanesque architecture by Alesandro Naldi)

 360 ° view from the church of Santa Maria della Neve